NZVA Awards

 Nominations and eligibility

-To recognise individuals whose contribution to New Zealand Veterinary Association (NZVA) has been of an exceptional nature.
-This has been sparingly awarded to date.
+An Honorary Life Membership recognises individuals whose contribution to the New Zealand Veterinary Association Te Pae Kīrehe (NZVA) has been of an exceptional nature.
+This has been awarded sparingly to date.

 Award criteria

-These guidelines should be read in conjunction with the criteria for Outstanding Service Award and President's Award and includes:
+An Honorary Life Membership is open to anyone who has rendered exceptional service to the NZVA.
+These guidelines should be read in conjunction with the criteria for the Outstanding Service Award and the President's Award.
+Nominees will:

-• Positive impact on animal, human or public health, veterinary organisations and the profession
+• demonstrate a positive impact on animal, human or public health, veterinary organisations, and the profession

-• A veterinarian who has brought public honour and distinction to the veterinary profession through personal, professional, or community service activities
+• be a veterinarian who has brought public honour and distinction to the veterinary profession through personal, professional or community service activities

 Nominations and eligibility